 As you can guess, this heated discussion is not one-of-a-kind.
 Often, Hiring Managers battling business emergencies, require their candidate to have joined the organization ‘as of yesterday.’

 Unless Diversity and Inclusion are firmly woven into recruitment, it isn’t going to find sponsors – despite influencers yelling hoarse about its proven gains.
-Fortunately, there is a modest fix to this challenge – Inclusive Recruitment.
+Fortunately, there is a modest fix to this challenge – Inclusive Hiring.

-Inclusive Recruitment channels the organization to connect with, interview and hire diverse candidates and appreciate different backgrounds and thought-processes.
+Inclusive Hiring channels the organization to connect with, interview and hire diverse candidates and appreciate different backgrounds and thought-processes.
 It acknowledges that diverse values, opinions, and experiences not only bring in a necessary level of friction but also generate clever ideas that can help the organization excel.
 Over time, the organization organically grows to be diverse and inclusive without having to be forcibly driven by D&I goals.

 Although it is Human Resources who incorporates and drives Inclusive Recruitment practices, it falls upon Hiring Managers to carry the baton of inclusive hiring forward.